-Voyager 1 moved beyond the solar system, in 2012, leaving the 'bubble' called the heliosphere in which our sun's solar winds act, with Voyager 2 following in 2019 and sending data back about previously unknown boundary layers between the heliosphere and interstellar space known as the heliopause.
-The diagrams I've included in the background were added to the Voyager crafts, designed for any intelligent life they might encounter as they continue drifting through space once they lose power, as messages and instructions about how to find us, and how to listen to the "Sounds of the Earth" gold record they carry featuring spoken greetings, sounds and music that reflected human diversity.
+Voyager 1 moved beyond the solar system in 2012, leaving the 'bubble' called the heliosphere in which our sun's solar winds act, with Voyager 2 following in 2019 and sending data about previously unknown boundary layers between the heliosphere and interstellar space known as the heliopause.
+The diagrams in the background were sent on the Voyager crafts for any intelligent life they might encounter as they continue drifting through space once they lose power, as messages and instructions about how to find us, and how to listen to the "Sounds of the Earth" gold record they carry using the included stylus & cartridge.
+The record features greetings, sounds and music that reflected human diversity.